mathcodes/mathcodes.github.io/Homework/Homework14/02-Homework/Develop/Develop/HomeworkInstructions.md

 ### Line 39: in the api-routes.js file, including an alert letting the user know they are now logged in if always betterthan sending back blank response.
 Something like : "The user entered is not logged in yet.
 Please use the login optins or click HERE to login!
 Thanks."

-### login and signup page, increase email validation to increase requirements.
-Currently, only a @ is required in between characters which clearly does not ensure well enough that we are receiving valid emails.
+### Incorporate deeper levels of email validation in the `signup` and `login` pages to enhance privacy and safety for users.
+Currently, only a @ is required in between characters in the email and anything can be the passwod, which clearly does meet requirements of safety we are capabale of.